 In March 2023, the Village Board appointed a Zoning Ordinance Update Steering Committee to guide the process and approved the committee's charge.
-The Committee is made up mainly of members of the Board, Plan Commission, and other Village committees.
+The Committee was made up mainly of members of the Board, Plan Commission, and other Village committees.
 Village staff and the consulting Village Planner have supported the Committee.
-Following the Committee's work, the updated ordinance will require a recommendation from the Village's Plan Commission and adoption by the Village Board.
-The process is scheduled to run into early 2025.
+The Steering Committee recommended the update in December 2024, and the Village's Building Board and especially Plan Commission advised adjustments over winter 2025.
+Next, the update requires a public hearing, formal recommendation from the Plan Commission, and adoption by the Village Board.
+The hearing is scheduled for April 15th.